 PREFACE.

-This volume contains the consolidated and revised Standing Orders as adopted by the House on 7th May, 1975, and approved by His Excellency the Governor on 16th May, 1975.
+This volume contains the consolidated and revised Standing Orders as adopted by the House on 7 May 1975, and approved by His Excellency the Governor on 16 May 1975, together with subsequent amendments incorporated up to 31 December 1981.